bcgov/Mautic-Openshift/README.md

 Under the `Fields` tab, a new `Email` field should be created with a label value of `Email`.
 This is important since the Mautic Subscription app utilizes the label value as `Email`

-Under the `Actions` tab, a new submit action to `Modify contact segments` should be created.
-You can choose to `Add contact to selected segment(s)` for the subscribe form or `Remove contact from selected segment(s)` for the unsubscribe form.
+Under the `Actions` tab, two new actions should be created: `Modify contact segments` and `Send Email to Contact`.

+- For `Modify contact segments`, you can choose to `Add contact to selected segment(s)` for the subscribe form or `Remove contact from selected segment(s)` for the unsubscribe form.
 The name of the action can be customized.

+- For `Send Email to Contact`, you can choose a new Template Email to be sent out in the `Email to Send` section.

 ### Email
 A `New Segment Email` can be set up under the `Channels` -> `Emails` tab.
 For a basic layout the Blank theme can be used.
 It is important to note that an email template can only be sent to a contact once.